cvtech123/special_topics/README.md

 Save Data: Once the batch is complete (or at any time), press S to save the raw CSV logs.

 ## 📊 Output Files
-After pressing S, the following files will be generated in the strategy folder:
+After pressing S, the following files will be generated in the strategy file:

 conflicts_log.csv: Detailed logs of every negotiation and conflict event.